iliass-bensalah/maktaba/README.md

     - Register
     - Login
-    - Search the catalog
+    - Search the catalogue
     - View borrowed items

    **As an ADMIN:**

+    - Login
-    - Search
+    - Search the catalogue
     - Borrow a book (for a USER)
     - Return a book (for a USER)
     - Add new books and bookitems to the library